Eiffel (programming language): Design goals

 Eiffel emphasizes declarative statements over procedural code and attempts to eliminate the need for bookkeeping instructions.

-Eiffel shuns coding tricks or coding techniques intended as optimization hints to the compiler.
-The aim is not only to make the code more readable, but also to allow programmers to concentrate on the important aspects of a program without getting bogged down in implementation details.
+Eiffel shuns coding tricks or techniques intended as program optimization hints to a compiler.
+The goals are to make the code more readable, and to facilitate concentrating on the important aspects of a program without getting bogged down in implementation details.
 Eiffel's simplicity is intended to promote simple, extensible, reusable, and reliable answers to computing problems.
-Compilers for computer programs written in Eiffel provide extensive optimization techniques, such as automatic in-lining, that relieve the programmer of part of the optimization burden.
+Compilers for computer programs written in Eiffel provide extensive optimizing techniques, such as automatic inline expansion (inlining), that eliminate part of the optimizing burden.

 Background

 Eiffel was originally developed by Eiffel Software, a company founded by Bertrand Meyer.
 Object-Oriented Software Construction contains a detailed treatment of the concepts and theory of the object technology that led to Eiffel's design.

 The design goal behind the Eiffel language, libraries, and programming methods is to enable programmers to create reliable, reusable software modules.
 Eiffel supports multiple inheritance, genericity, polymorphism, encapsulation, type-safe conversions, and parameter covariance.
 Eiffel's most important contribution to software engineering is design by contract (DbC), in which assertions, preconditions, postconditions, and class invariants are employed to help ensure program correctness without sacrificing efficiency.

-Eiffel's design is based on object-oriented programming theory, with only minor influence of other paradigms or concern for support of legacy code.
+Eiffel's design is based on object-oriented programming theory, with only minor influence of other programming paradigms or concern for support of legacy code.
 Eiffel formally supports abstract data types.
 Under Eiffel's design, a software text should be able to reproduce its design documentation from the text itself, using a formalized implementation of the "Abstract Data Type".